Benchmarking Generative Models on Computational Thinking Tests in Elementary Visual Programming: Experiments

 \subsection{Techniques Evaluated}

 We start with \TechChance{} technique, a baseline that generates random tokens for \hocType{} tasks and selects most frequent answer from four options for \aceType{} and \ctType{} tasks.
 Note that because of non-uniform distribution of options, \TechChance{} yields better results for \aceType{} and \ctType{} than randomly choosing an option.
 Next, we present techniques based on generative models and performance of school students.
-Models receive tasks, including grids, in natural language unless otherwise indicated.
+Figure~\ref{fig.experiments.techniques} shows a summary of our model-based techniques.

 \textbf{Open-access models.} We select smaller, instruction-tuned models from the Llama family, such as the 7B parameter version of CodeLlama~\cite{DBLP:journals/corr/abs-2308-12950} and the 8B parameter version of Llama3~\cite{Llama3}, alongside the 7B parameter version of Llava~\cite{DBLP:conf/nips/LiuLWL23a}.
 These are referred to as \TechLlamaSeven{}, \TechLlamaThreeEight{}, and \TechLlava{}, respectively.
 For \TechLlava{}, we incorporate both natural language and visual representations of grids to utilize its vision capabilities.
 All techniques are prompted to use chain-of-thought (CoT) \cite{DBLP:conf/nips/Wei0SBIXCLZ22}.